mLamneck/SDDS/readme.md

 We need to use `sdds_self(ClassName)` to obtain a reference to the current object.
 Here, ClassName is the name of your component, e.g., Tled.
 The retrieved reference is implicitly called self.

-The only good news about it is, that both of the AVR syntaxes will work on all platforms.
-So if you want to write a component to be used on multiple platforms, you can't go wrong with one of the AVR syntaxes.
+The only good news about it is, that the AVR syntax will work on all platforms.
+So if you want to write a component to be used on multiple platforms, you can't go wrong with the AVR syntax.
 However you can always start with our regular syntax and if there's somewhen a need to run it on an AVR, you can refactor you code, because it has no impact on the usage of the component.
 Perhaps until than we have a solution for this and there's no need for the refactoring anymore.

 The full LED [example code](examples/avr/led/led.ino) for AVR's is available in the examples folder of the library.